zm711/spikeanalysis/docs/source/submodules/spike_analysis.rst

 If the mean firing rate is below 2Hz for a neuron, the first spike is taken to be the true first spike as related to the stimulus.
 This relies on the fact that neurons which fire at lower rates typically do not follow a Poisson distribution.
-For papers that use first spike time see Emmanuel et al. 2021 for use of this technique in DRG neurons and Mornmann et al. 2008 for use in human cortex.
+For papers that use first spike time see Emmanuel et al. 2021 for use of this technique in DRG neurons and Mormann et al. 2008 for use in human cortex.